 The general tone of LinkedIn Learning is not necessarily formal but is nowhere as relaxed as Udemy.
-The platform does offer a variety of digital art-related courses associated with programs such as Adobe Photoshop and Adobe Illustrator, but doesn’t highlight crafts of manual arts.
+The platform does offer a variety of digital art-related courses associated with programs such as Adobe Photoshop and Adobe Illustrator and Procreate, but it doesn’t highlight crafts of manual arts.

-It’s also heavily incorporated in the social media platform LinkedIn, so you can display completed courses on your profile to attract potential employers and clients.
+It’s also heavily incorporated into the social media platform LinkedIn, so you can display completed courses on your profile to attract potential employers and clients.

 Udemy vs Udacity

-Udacity may not share Udemy’s spotlight, however, is a great platform to consider if you want to specialize in the area of technology.
+Udacity may not share Udemy’s spotlight but is a great platform to consider if you want to specialize in the area of technology.

 Appreciated for its intuitive interface, specialized content, and mentor support, Udacity provides a well-rounded experience for students.
-It may include deadlines and assignments, in-depth resources, and a dynamic student forum.
+It may include deadlines, assignments, in-depth resources, and a dynamic student forum.